-In the third quarter of 2015, the Company began paying dividends quarterly rather than semiannually.
+During 2016, the Company paid one quarterly dividend of \$0.20 per share and three quarterly dividends of \$0.2225 per share for a total of \$0.8675 per share.
 During 2015, the Company paid one semiannual dividend of \$0.39 per share and two quarterly dividends of \$0.20 per share for a total of \$0.79 per share.
-During 2014, the Company paid two semiannual dividends of \$0.37 per share for a total of \$0.74 per share.
 Payment of dividends is within the discretion of the Board of Directors and depends on, among other factors, net earnings, capital requirements and the financial condition of the Company.
 However, the Company intends to continue to pay comparable dividends to stockholders in the future.